Server data from the Official MCP Registry

 Verification is always free and requires no account.

 See CONTRIBUTING.md.
+Found a security issue?
+See SECURITY.md instead of opening a public issue.
 The service, Worker, and D1 schema are in a private repo — this repo contains only the public SDK, offline verifier, and examples.

 Be the first to review this server!